iadsl/shield/_pages/about_nishan-khanal.md

 <h4><b>Nishan Khanal</b></h4>
-Graduate Student, Applied Computer Science
+Graduate Student, Data Science and Analytics
 College of Computing, Grand Valley State University

-Nishan is passionate about exploring cutting-edge technologies and honing her skills in software development and data analysis.
+Nishan is passionate about using data science and machine learning to solve real-world problems in diverse domains.
+With a curious mindset, he is dedicated to exploring challenges in various fields and leveraging data-driven solutions.

 **Email:** khanalni@mail.gvsu.edu